roy-kalyan/roy-kalyan.github.io/_pages/about.md

   - /about.html
 ---

 I am pleased to welcome you to my online portfolio.
-I have obtained a Bachelor of Science degree in Computer Science and Engineering from [North South University](http://www.northsouth.edu/) in Bangladesh.
+I have obtained a Bachelor of Science degree in Computer Science and Engineering from [North South University](http://www.northsouth.edu/), Bangladesh.

 During the final year of my undergraduate program, I had the privilege of serving as a Teaching Assistant.
 In this capacity, I provided support and guidance to students enrolled in courses focused on C programming, Data Structures, and Algorithms.